 The holders of BHP Group Plc shares (prior to unification of the DLC structure).

 BHP Group Plc Special Voting Share

-A single voting share issued to facilitate joint voting by shareholders of BHP Group Plc (now known as BHP Group (UK) Ltd) on Joint Electorate Actions (prior to unification of the DLC structure).
+A single voting share issued to facilitate joint voting by shareholders of BHP Group Plc on Joint Electorate Actions (prior to unification of the DLC structure).

 BHP Group (UK) Ltd